E-Mail Sign Up

 Remember to bring your High Holy Day prayerbooks to services.
 We have a limited supply, but “Gates of Repentance” may be purchased.
 Call the Temple Office for details, 410-764-1587.

 The Irene Gogel Transportation Fund, established through the generosity of the Gogel Family in memory of Irene Gogel, provides transportation to Temple activities.
 Request transportation at least 24 hours in advance of the event by calling the Temple Office, 410-764-1587.

 The Flower Tradition

-The Congregation would like to remember your immediate family members who are homebound or nursing home-confined during the High Holy Days.
+The congregation would like to remember your immediate family members who are home bound or nursing home-confined during the High Holy Days.
 Call Iris Powell, 410-764-1587, ext.
 224, to let her know which of your loved ones should receive flowers.
-The cost of the flowers is covered by a generous gift to the Congregation from the Dr. Bennett I. Kemper Memorial High Holy Day Flower Fund.
+The cost of the flowers is covered by a generous gift to BHC from the Dr. Bennett I. Kemper High Holy Day Memorial Flower Fund.

 Bema Home Connection

 To reserve a connection for High Holy Day Services click here.
 Limited speaker phones are available for loan by calling the Temple Office, 410-764-1587.